agayen/codewithabhijit_v1/docs/expressjs/advanced-topic/intro_socket_io.md

+---
+title: Introduction of Socket.io
+description: bidirectional and event-based communication between the web browser and the server.
+keywords: ["websocket", "ws", "socket.io", "js"]
+---

 Socket.io is a JavaScript library that enables real-time, bidirectional and event-based communication between the web browser and the server.
 It is widely used for building real-time web applications such as chat applications, real-time gaming, collaborative tools, and more.

 To use Socket.io in your Express.js application, you first need to install the `socket.io` library using npm: